vinceskahan/v5wiki/Understanding-permissions.md

 ### Reading/writing to a database

 In a default configuration, the WeeWX database is world-readable, but writable only by the owner.
 So you should be able to read the WeeWX database no matter how you installed WeeWX.
-If you see messages about "database locked", then the problem is probably not because of permissions or ownership.

 ```
 # pip install